Vegan Banana Bread with Spinach: The Tastiest Way to Get Your Veggies

-So if you’re looking for a way to sneak in some extra veggies into your day, then give this green spinach banana bread recipe a try.
-It’s easy to make, vegan, kid-friendly and most importantly – delicious!
+If you’re looking for a way to sneak in some extra veggies into your day, try this green spinach banana bread recipe.
+It’s easy to make, vegan, kid-friendly, and most importantly – delicious!
+I’ve provided a lower-sugar variation in the recipe notes to make this healthier.

 Ingredients Overview for Vegan Banana Bread with Spinach